 A student named Connor Flower allegedly told his fellow students that he was involved in an incident at the weekend with a shoplifter whilst he was off duty.

 Connor Flower claimed that he had been shopping with his partner at a store called Rooms when he heard a commotion involving another male and that Connor witnessed this male trying to steal perfume.

 Connor’s account changed when he was questioned by a Hendon police college tutor.

-Connor had initially stated the he had got involved and used a gooseneck hold on him, by later changing his version of events to that he just grabbed him.
+Connor had initially stated that he had gotten involved and used a gooseneck hold on him, by later changing his version of events to that he just grabbed him.

 He also said that the male had attempted to hit him, but that account changed to “the male lashed out at various people” and he happened to be in the way.

-The Hendon police college tutor asked Connor various questions of his account after which, Connor Flowers allegedly admitted that “he had made it all up”.
+The Hendon police college tutor asked Connor various questions about his account after which, Connor Flowers allegedly admitted that “he had made it all up”.

 His excuse was that he often gets “confused with himself”, and to make friends he exaggerates and lies.

 Lesson 3: Racial profiling